USS Argonaut (SS-475)

 USS Argonaut (SS-475) was a Tench-class submarine operated by the United States Navy (USN).
-Constructed at Portsmouth Navy Yard during the second half of 1944, Argonaut was commissioned into the USN in 1945 and operated during the final year of World War II, although her only contact with the Japanese was when she sank a junk in August.
+Constructed at Portsmouth Navy Yard during the second half of 1944, Argonaut was commissioned into the USN in 1945 and operated against Japan during the final year of World War II, although her only contact with the Japanese was when she sank a junk in August.
 During the 1950s, the submarine was modified for greater underwater endurance, and to guide the Regulus I missile.
 From 1963 to 1965, Argonaut operated in the Mediterranean Sea.

 The submarine was sold to Canada in 1968, commissioned into Maritime Command as HMCS Rainbow (SS 75), and operated until the end of 1974.
 The submarine was returned to the United States, and scrapped in 1977.

 US service

 Argonaut was laid down at Portsmouth Navy Yard at Kittery, Maine on 28 June 1944.
 She was launched on 1 October 1944 sponsored by Mrs. Allan R. McCann and commissioned on 15 January 1945, Lieutenant Commander John S. Schmidt in command.

 Argonaut held shakedown in the Portsmouth area and in Narragansett Bay and returned briefly to Portsmouth on 27 March for post-shakedown availability.
 She then sailed on 14 April for Key West, Florida, where she conducted special tests for lighter-than-air craft and training operations with the Fleet Sound School.
 Argonaut departed the Florida coast on 13 May to transit the Panama Canal en route Hawaii.
 Reaching Pearl Harbor on 11 June, the submarine spent two weeks in repairs and training exercises before beginning her first war patrol on 28 June.

 She made a fuel stop at Saipan on 10 July and then proceeded to the Formosa Strait and the East China and Yellow Seas to search for enemy shipping.
 On 16 July, Argonaut spotted a downed aviator, picked him up, and later transferred him to Quillback.
-Her only contact with Japanese vessels during the patrol came on 12 August, when Argonaut sank a 25-ton junk with fire from her 40 mm and 20 mm guns.
-Since she terminated her patrol at Guam on 21 August, six days after Japan capitulated, this was her only combat action during World War II.
+Her only contact with Japanese vessels during the patrol came on 12 August, when Argonaut sank a 25-ton junk with fire from her 40 mm and 20 mm guns, her only combat action.
+She terminated her patrol at Guam on 21 August, six days after Japan capitulated, ending World War II.